On the spectrum of an operator associated with least-squares finite elements for linear elasticity: Convergence analysis

 As a consequence of the previous theorem, a more concrete representation of the eigenvalue convergence in the complex plane can be given as follows. \begin{property} Let $B$ be a ball with radius $R >0$ and let $S = \{\omega_i\}_{i=1}^{n}$ be the set of $n$ (depending on $R$) eigenvalues, counted with their multiplicity, being inside $B$, (i.e. $|\omega_i|< R$).
 Then, $\forall R >0$ and $\forall \epsilon > 0$, $ \exists h_0$ such that for $h<h_0$ exactly $n$ discrete eigenvalues, counted with their multiplicity, are inside $B$, that is $|\omega_{i,h}| < R$.
 Moreover, the $n$ discrete eigenvalues can be sorted such that

 \end{property}

 In~\cite{FB_LE} the following theorem was stated concerning the rate of convergence of the eigenvalues.
 We are now going to prove it rigorously by using the abstract setting that we have introduced. \begin{theorem} Let $\omega_i = \omega_{i+1}= \dots = \omega_{i+m-1}$ be an eigenvalue of~\eqref{eq:variationa_form_eig} of multiplicity $m$ and denote by $E = \bigoplus_{j=i}^{i+m-1} E_j$ the corresponding eigenspace.
+Let $E^*$ be the corresponding eigenspace of the adjoint problem.
 If the discrete spaces $\Sigma_h$ and $U_h$ satisfy the approximation properties in Theorem~\ref{thm:uniform_convergence}, then for h small enough (so that $\dim U_h \geq i+m-1$) the m discrete eigenvalues $\omega_{i,h},\ \omega_{i+1,h},\dots,\ \omega_{i+m-1,h}$ of~\eqref{eq:disdrete_variationa_form_eig} converge to $\omega_i$.
-Denote by $E_h$ the direct sum of the discrete eigenspaces.
-Then the following error estimates hold true
+Denote by $E_h$ the direct sum of the discrete eigenspaces and consider the following quantities